Félix de Jesús Rougier: Foundations

 Rougier of Jesus was already known in his time as a saint because he loved his priesthood, his mission, and he never lost an opportunity to work for a better world.
 He was ahead of his time by giving strong support to the laity as well as promoting various media.
 He founded the Revista la Cruz which continues to be edited.
 Besides being a great Egyptologist, he dedicated himself to the creation and promotion of schools and hospitals.

 Death and venerability declaration

 Rougier died on January 10, 1938, in the French Hospital in Mexico City.
-His last words were: “With Mary everything, without her, nothing.”
-His remains are in the National Church of San Felipe de Jesus, in the Historic Center of Mexico City.
+His last words were: "With Mary everything, without her, nothing."
+His remains are in the National Church of San Felipe de Jesús, in the Historic Center of Mexico City.

 He was declared Venerable by Pope John Paul II in 2000.
 His cause for beatification has been initiated.